-“You did a good job out there today, Ben,” Sam said, relaxing in the shade of a hill overlooking the expanse of wooded land they traversed.
+“Ben, you did a good job out there today,” Sam said, relaxing in the shade of a hill overlooking the expanse of traversed land.

-Ben shifted his weight from his aching muscles to lean against the shade tree.
+Ben shifted his weight from his aching muscles to the shade tree.

 “Thanks Roy, you kept pace with us.
 I am impressed.
 Where does Sam take you every day?”

 Roy lapped up some water and smiled.

 “Sam takes me in his airplane to scout new locations or meet associates at his stores.”